The Final Fantasy III Instruction Manual

 The Star of David was errata’d in later versions; that is, in the versions that were released in the United States.

-Final Fantasy III for NES/FAMICOM feels like something the developers were in a hurry to complete, and Final Fantasy IV… I am in no position to judge.
-Every time I have tried to play it, I have immediately lost interest.
-(Fake fan!!)
+I am in no position to judge Final Fantasy IV.
+Every time I have tried to play it, I immediately lost interest.

-But Final Fantasy VI… is. fucking. excellent.
+This. game. is. fucking. excellent.

 If this image gives you chills up your spine, it's time to schedule your colonoscopy.

-Final Fantasy VI was the first entry to replace franchise creator Hironobu Sakaguchi as director.
+Final Fantasy VI was also the first entry to replace franchise creator Hironobu Sakaguchi as director.
 Directorial credits are instead given to Yoshinori Kitase and Hiroyuki Ito.

-Hiroyuki Ito is credited with developing the Active Time Battle System that would make Final Fantasy IV‘s approach to combat sequences revolutionary; combat systems seem to have been his specialty.
-He would go on to apply his unique talents in Final Fantasy VIII, as well as the vaunted Final Fantasy: Tactics.
+Hiroyuki Ito is credited with developing the Active Time Battle System that would make Final Fantasy IV‘s approach to combat sequences revolutionary; indeed, revolutionary combat systems seem to have been his specialty.
+He would go on to apply his unique talents in Final Fantasy VIII, as well as the vaunted Final Fantasy: Tactics, while Yoshinori Kitase would go on to direct the heavy-hitting SNES title Chrono Trigger, as well as future Final Fantasy installments VII, VIII, X, and XIII.

 The Final Fantasy III instruction manual greets you as soon as you open the box.